What is Windows?

-I rebuilt an old (a

-for fun, just
+I rebuilt an old (a junker) i386 PC for fun, just

 because I could.
 I installed MS-DOS 6.22 as the OS and the Windows for Workgroups

 3.11 users with the Calmira shell.

 Rebuilding an old computer makes interesting project, from which

 one can learn a lot about old hardware and old software.

 For Windows 3.1x and 4.00.950A (Windows 95A,

 on installing MS-DOS.

 MS-DOS 7 and does not have low-level memory utility.
 Because MS-DOS 7 is direly limited, I

 recommend you to install MS-DOS

 6.22 and run memory management.
 Note that MS-DOS has MEMMAKER

-Windows 4.xx (95, 98 and ME) has CONFIG.SYS, a system file
+Windows 4.xx (95 to ME) has CONFIG.SYS, a system file

 Add the following line to CONFIG.SYS to optimize your

 DEVICEHIGH=C:\WINDOWS\RAMDRIVE.SYS 2048 /E

 significant if using an i386 or i486.

 Do not install Windows 1 (1985) or 2 (1987) as they are merely

 If you are installing Windows 3.1x, (6 floppies for Windows

 refer to my instructions on how to maintain the HDD in a i386 computer

-If installing version Windows 95A), get ready for twenty-one
+If installing version Windows 95A, get ready for twenty-one

 (21) floppies.
 For the record, IE is not included.
 You can get any

 16-bit web browser on floppies.